 However, the belief that the institution, because it is a reference in the treatment of HIV / AIDS, had favorable conditions for attending to the various symptoms presented by patients, including pain.
 Reference institutions, most of the time, have professionals, materials, equipment and medicines, which usually leads to overcrowding and little effectiveness.
 However, the professionals interviewed mentioned that the hospital was able to meet the demand, justifying the prescription and the availability of drugs as facilitators of pain treatment.

-The measures seemed insufficient to meet the needs of the clientele in face of the symptomatology, requiring new strategies to improve the quality of care and, as a result, the condition of life and health of the patients.
+The measures seemed insufficient to meet the clientele's needs in the face of symptoms, requiring new strategies to improve the quality of care and, in effect, the condition of life and patient health.

 Interviewees' expectations were expressed regarding a specific protocol to facilitate the management of pain, although articulations were not proven in the direction of the implantation of this instrument.